Libbey Inc. (NYSEMKT:LBY) Files An 8-K Entry into a Material Definitive Agreement - Market Exclusive

 Item 1.01 Entry into a Material Definitive Agreement

 A copy of the Credit Agreement was filed as exhibit 4.2 to Libbey’s Current Report on Form 8-K filed with the Securities and Exchange Commission (the “SEC”) on April 11, 2014.
-The foregoing description of Amendment No. 2 does not purport to be a complete description and is qualified in its entirety by reference to the full text of Amendment No. 2.
-A copy of Amendment No. 1 and Amendment No. 2 will be filed with Libbey’s Quarterly Report on Form 10-Q for the period ended March 31, 2020.
+The foregoing description of Amendment No. 3 does not purport to be a complete description and is qualified in its entirety by reference to the full text of Amendment No. 3.
+A copy of each of Amendment No. 1, Amendment No. 2 and Amendment No. 3 will be filed with Libbey’s Quarterly Report on Form 10-Q for the period ended March 31, 2020.

 Cautionary Note on Forward-Looking Statements